Aftnet/CPubLib/Readme.md

 Usage: cpubmake [options]

 Options:
   -?
-Show help information -c|--cover            Path to image to include as cover -i|--image            Path to image to include in epub.
-Specify multiple times in the order in which images should be
+Show help information
+  -c|--cover					Path to image to include as cover -i|--image					Path to image to include in epub.
+Specify multiple times in the order in which images should be included -d|--directory				Path to image folder to include in epub.
+All files of supported format found inside will be included in the epub in alphabetical path order
-                        included
-  -d|--directory        Path to image folder to include in epub.
-All files of supported format found inside will be
-                        included in the epub in alphabetical path order -o|--output           Path to output file
+  -o|--output					Path to output file
   --title						Title
   --author						Author
   --publisher					Publisher
   --description					Description
   --tags						Tags
-  --meta				Custom metadata, specify as key=val -rtl|--right-to-left  Reading direction is right to left
+  --meta						Custom metadata, specify as key=val -rtl|--right-to-left			Reading direction is right to left --ignore-cover-aspect-ratio	Allow using covers with unsuitable aspect ratio
 ```